-(1) The notional amount of certain interest rate swaps may exceed the Company's investment in individual portfolio companies as a result of arrangements with other lenders in the syndicate.

-(2) Swap matured during the period.
+- (1) The notional amount of certain interest rate swaps may be more or less than the Company's investment in individual portfolio companies as a result of arrangements with other lenders in the syndicate, amortization, or interest income paid-in-kind. - (2) As of December 31, 2019, these interest rate swaps had either matured or been terminated due to repayment of the underlying investment or security.

-For the years ended December 31, 2018 and 2017, the Company recognized (\$1.7) million and (\$1.0) million, respectively, in net change in unrealized losses on interest rate swaps in the consolidated statement of operations related to the swap transactions.
-As of December 31, 2018, the swap transactions had a fair value of (\$2.7) million which is netted against restricted cash collateral on the Company's consolidated balance sheet.
-As of December 31, 2017, the swap transactions had a fair value of (\$1.0) million which is netted against restricted cash collateral on the Company's consolidated balance sheet.
+For the years ended December 31, 2020 and 2019, the Company recognized \$6.8 million and \$9.2 million in unrealized gains, respectively, in net change in unrealized gains/(losses) on interest rate swaps not designated as hedging instruments in the consolidated statement of operations related to the swap transactions.
+For the years ended December 31, 2020 and 2019 the Company recognized \$18.6 million and (\$1.8) million, respectively, in net change in unrealized gains/(losses) on interest rate swaps designated as hedging instruments as a component of interest expense in the consolidated statement of operations.
+As of December 31, 2020, the swap transactions had a fair value of \$28.6 million which is netted against cash collateral on the Company's consolidated balance sheet.
+As of December 31, 2019, the swap transactions had a fair value of \$4.7 million which is netted against cash collateral on the Company's consolidated balance sheet.